Club Sports: What's a Family to Do?

 College Scholarships and Pro Contracts

-Club teams are big business, which means huge monetary incentives, clouding the motives of almost everyone involved.
-Long gone are the days of our kids playing sports determined simply by the changing seasons.
-It used to be like clockwork.
-The dog days of summer were dedicated to bat and ball sports.
-Autumn automatically meant football for the guys and possibly volleyball for the gals.
-And of course, winter caused us all to seek indoor shelter and warmth by playing basketball.
-Today many high school coaches demand their players participate offseason if not year round.
-Guess who the club coach is? (answer: often the same high school coach requiring participation).
-No conflict of interest here folks move on
+Club teams are big business... which means huge monetary incentives that cloud the motives of almost everyone involved.
+Long gone are the days of our kids' sports determined simply by the changing seasons.
+It used to be like clockwork: The dog days of summer were dedicated to bat and ball sports, autumn automatically meant football for the guys and possibly volleyball for the gals, and of course, winter caused us all to seek indoor shelter and warmth by playing basketball.
+Today, many high school coaches demand their players participate offseason, if not year-round.
+Guess who the club coach is?
+(Answer: often the same high school coach requiring participation).
+No conflict of interest here, folks, move along.

-Parents too see travel teams as a way to train teens, and younger players, to achieve the ultimate goal: athletic scholarships.
-Considering the astronomical costs of clubs, financial planners estimate that making regular contributions to an educational 403b fund is more effective for paying college tuition.
-Sometimes parents long for the next generation to excel beyond high school to erase the failure they experienced and seemingly seared into their minds.
-You can spot them a mile away.
-They're the coaches of little league, AYSO, and peewee football teams.
-Their offspring are the all-stars whether the physical prowess exists in them or not; it usually does.
+Parents too see travel teams as a way to train teens and younger players to achieve the ultimate goal: athletic scholarships.
+Considering the astronomical costs of clubs, financial planners estimate that making regular contributions to an educational 403b fund is more effective way to pay college tuition.
+Some parents hope the next generation will excel in sports beyond high school to erase their own failure.
+You can spot them a mile away: They're the coaches of little league, AYSO, and peewee football teams.
+Their offspring are all-stars, whether they have the physical prowess in them or not.
 When your kid asks you why they can't be quarterback or pitcher, good luck with that conversation.

-"Say it ain't it so coach Joe."
-There is a sunny side to club sports because most kids love playing on organized teams to the point where nothing else matters.
-It's their first love before they discover the opposite sex and even that attraction usually takes a back seat.
-When the sports bug bites, the symptoms include seemingly endless hours of planning, participating, and thinking about the object of their passion.
-This reality deserves a positive outlet.
+"Say it ain't it so, coach Joe."
+There is a sunny side to club sports, however, because most kids love playing on organized teams to the point where nothing else matters.
+It's their first love (before they discover the opposite sex, and even that attraction usually takes a back seat).
+When the sports bug bites, symptoms include seemingly endless hours of planning, participating, and thinking about the object of their passion.
+This obsession deserves a positive outlet.

 Just imagine how much practice it took Michael Jordan to become the greatest basketball player on the planet.
-Malcolm Gladwell's book Outliers argues that 10,000 hours, roughly 10 years, are necessary to master a skill.
-Other experts found even that's not enough nor does it explain other factors that influence superior performance (Macnamara 2014).
+Malcolm Gladwell's book Outliers argues that 10,000 hours—roughly 10 years—are necessary to master a skill.
+Other experts found even that's not enough, and doesn't account for the other factors that influence superior performance (Macnamara 2014).
 In other words, you can't teach 7 feet.
 Another issue to consider: What if you practiced a skill incorrectly?
 You will be great at doing it wrong.
 This is where club coaches can help.